hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

   }
 ```

-The only thing left for the mapping now is the `attributes` argument we saw earlier.
-Whenever we have another AWS CDK construct that references a property of another one it will do so via CloudFormation property name of the resource.
-But let's have a look at an example:
+You should also map the `attributes` argument.
+When AWS CDK constructs reference each other's properties, they do so via the CloudFormation property name of the resource.

+The example below maps the `Arn` CloudFormation property to the `.arn` of the Terraform resource.
+While this example might look like something that could be handled automatically, there are cases where this cannot map directly.
+For example, there are some resources that do not have a direct representation in Terraform but do in CloudFormation (and vice versa).

 ```ts
 import { aws_dynamodb, CfnOutput } from "aws-cdk-lib";